mr-karan/clickhouse-keeper-example/README.md

 # ClickHouse Keeper Example

-An example of running a local `ClickHouse` cluster using `clickhouse-keeper` for replication
+An example of running a local `ClickHouse` cluster using `clickhouse-keeper` for replication.

+Config examples accompanying the [blog post](https://mrkaran.dev/posts/clickhouse-replication/).

 ## Generate Config